Reasons Heartworm Prevention Is Necessary

 For cats, there isn’t an approved treatment yet.
 Prevention is the best medicine we have right now.
 If your dog has heartworm disease, we can start a treatment program.
 Treatment depends on the stage and severity of the disease.
 You’ll work with your vet to come up with an appropriate treatment plan.
 The good news about heartworm disease is that we can prevent both dogs and cats from getting it in the first place.

 If you have more questions about heartworm prevention, Forever Vets Animal Hospital is here to help.
 Contact us today and let’s work together to keep your pet healthy!
 We have 8 convenient locations with extended hours.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Jacksonville Beach, Orlando, St. Johns, St. Augustine, Ponte Vedra and more.